itsdebartha/Continuity-and-Differentiability/README.md

 - `Iterations`: Number of iterations taken for attaining convergence, if any (Note that this will stop at 100 if the function is discontinuous)

 Note that only functions of single variable are supported, as of now.
-Also, manually fabricated functions with jump discontinuity will not be accepted.
+Also, manually fabricated functions will not be accepted.
 ### Example runs

 ```